subdirectory/subshell/.github/README.md

 Subshell is trying to avoid aforementioned problems by leveraging the power of Deno, a modern runtime for JavaScript and TypeScript.

-### Advantages
+## Features

-Subshell repl runs in patched Deno to provide better repl experience.
-The frontend is based on Polkadot.js Apps.
 Here are Subshell's advantages over Node.js based shells.

-#### Accessibility
+### Accessibility
 - Available as a web app, no installation required
-- up-to-date
+- One click away from a drop-in dev terminal

-#### Compatibility
+### Compatibility

-- Works with any Substrate based chain.
+- Works out of the box with most chains in the DotSama ecosystem
-- Plays nice with existing projects, like Substrate Playground
+- Plays nice with existing projects, like [Substrate Playground](https://playground.substrate.dev).
+For example: use [`https://subshell.xyz/?rpc=wss://btwiuse.playground.substrate.dev/wss`](https://subshell.xyz/?rpc=wss://btwiuse.playground.substrate.dev/wss) to connect to my playground dev node.
-- `--compat` is turned on by default, so you can still use built-in modules of Node.js
+- `--compat` is turned on by default, so you can still use built-in modules from Node.js
-- Subshell added patches to improve the repl experience.
+- Added patches to improve the repl experience.
 The runtime is kept inact.
 Any Subshell scripts are also valid Deno scripts

-You can load the Subshell init script in Deno.
+In fact, you can load the Subshell init script in Deno.

 ```
 $　deno repl --unstable --compat --eval-file=https://deno.land/x/subshell/init.ts